cmu-sei/crucible/docs/blueprint/index.md

 *Add an Organization Card From Template*

-To view create an organization from a template, follow these steps:
+To create an organization from a template, follow these steps:

 1. Navigate to the **Organizations** tab.
 2. Click on **Add Organization**.